TeenWolf3301/StormotionTestTask/README.md

 ## Summary

  It was interesting to work on the app.
 As a new experience I learned how to use Mockaroo Api.
 In the application itself I tried to follow MVVM architecture.
-As part of the task, Google AdMod implemented in [dev](https://github.com/TeenWolf3301/StormotionTestTask/tree/dev) branch with some bugs, and also all data comes in one API request to ListFragment and passed as a Parceble argument to DetailsFragment.
+Also all data comes in one API request to ListFragment and passed as a Parceble argument to DetailsFragment.

+ As part of the task Google AdMod implemented in [dev](https://github.com/TeenWolf3301/StormotionTestTask/tree/dev) branch with some bugs.
+(TODO Fix it)